tinyos/tinyos-main/apps/tests/TestFtsp/README.txt

 STEP BY STEP GUIDE TO RUN OUR TEST SCENARIO:
 --------------------------------------------
  - program one mote with apps/RadioCountToLeds
- - program multiple motes with TestFTSP
+ - program multiple motes with TestFtsp
  - program a mote with apps/BaseStation, leave it on the programming board
  - turn on all the motes
- - start the FTSPDataLogger java application (type "java FTSPDataLogger")
+ - start the FtspDataLogger java application (type "java FtspDataLogger")

 -------------------------------------------------------------------------------
 REPORTED DATA: